PeanutButterNJellyCrush/DEV1001-Custom-Software-App-V2/README.md

     - request data from API and display output

 ### Libaries/API: json, Datetime, Rich
+-     python libraries were used to keep the project clean.

 # Design flow of application
     The simple CLI application displays and runs through options until user selects to quit.